-Revolving Credit Facility: Subsequent to the second quarter of 2020, on March 13, 2020, we drew the \$2.50 billion available under our revolving credit facility.
-Borrowings under the revolving credit facility are scheduled to mature on July 3, 2023 and we may repay amounts borrowed any time without penalty.
-The revolving credit facility bears interest at a rate equal to LIBOR plus 1.25% based on our current corporate credit rating and leverage ratio.
+Revolving Credit Facility: On March 13, 2020, we drew the \$2.50 billion available under our Revolving Credit Facility and on April 24, 2020, we repaid the \$2.50 billion.
+As of May 28, 2020, \$2.50 billion was available to us under the Revolving Credit Facility.
+Borrowings under the Revolving Credit Facility are scheduled to mature in July

+2023 and we may repay amounts borrowed any time without penalty.
+The Revolving Credit Facility bears interest at a rate equal to LIBOR plus 1.25% based on our current corporate credit rating and leverage ratio.